 Price: Less than €10

 Location: Mijas (Que Bowling) & Plaza Mayor Shopping Centre in Málaga

 During the summer months (June, July, August & September) Sunset Beach Club hotel offers free shows in the evenings including fabulous tributes to your kids’ favourite musicals.
-This summer you’ll be able to enjoy Tributes to Frozen and Aladdin.
 Please check the Sunset Beach Club hotel Events Calendar to see the show timetable.